SoupyzInc/CanvasDarkMode/README.md

 ## Installation
 1. Install the Stylus browser extension for [Chrome/Brave](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/), or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/).
-2. Install the style through [UserCSS](https://raw.githubusercontent.com/SoupyzInc/CanvasDarkMode/main/CanvasDarkMode.user.css).
+2. Install the style through [UserCSS](https://raw.githubusercontent.com/SoupyzInc/CanvasDarkMode/main/CanvasDarkMode.user.css) (reccomended) or [userstyles.org](https://userstyles.org/styles/191622/mylearning-dark-mode) (May not be up to date.
+For me, this website takes 30 mins for anything to load, so updates may be behind)
 3. This style looks best when High Contrast UI is disabled.

 ## Bugs/Suggestions